Based in London

 Lansdowne Square, Gravesend

-1 Bedroom
+Bedroom

-£850/month Rent
+Monthly Rent

-BTL Strategy
+BTL

-Since 2007
+2007

 The Learning Journey

 Compare this to Gladstone Place: My 6-bed HMO generates £38,000/year gross (nearly 4x more) from a similar-sized property footprint.
 The HMO requires more active management, yes, but the returns justify the effort.
-Lansdowne Square taught me that BTLs are fine for capital appreciation and modest income - but if you want cashflow that actually moves the needle, you need to optimize revenue per square foot.
+Lansdowne Square taught me that BTLs are fine for capital appreciation and modest income - but if you want cashflow that actually moves the needle, you need to optimise revenue per square foot.
 That means HMOs or serviced apartments.

 What This Property Taught Me